gzweigle/Piano-Data/renner_action/README.md

 However, data was post-quantized due to an implementation constraint.
 Data was sampled at 8000 samples per second.

 Sensor is a CNY-70.
-The hammer positions in samples.txt is a combination of the actual hammer position plus nonlinearities of sensor.
+The hammer positions in samples.txt are a combination of the actual hammer position plus nonlinearities of sensor.
 This may be the cause of unusual behavior near hammer strikes in the data.